robjg/oddjob/README.txt

 - Improved component registration so duplicate ids are renamed and these are reflected in their xml.
 For example copying something with an id of 'foo' will result in a new component with an id of 'foo2'.
+- Added a new Inline type that allows configuration to be added inline with a Designer Form.
+Useful for foreach jobs.

 Still Todo
 ----------